 “I’ve worked with and met some incredible people at Keltbray throughout my time here, and I feel lucky to work for a company that is so supportive of professional growth for people working at every level.”

-Jamie Parkes is Social Value Manager for Keltbray, working across our business to support the communities in which we work through partnering with a wide range of organisations and charities.
-He has been at Keltbray for nearly 2 years.
+Jamie Parkes is Group Social Sustainability Manager at Keltbray, he previously held the role of Social Value Manager, working across our business to support the communities in which we work through partnering with a wide range of organisations and charities.
+He has been at Keltbray for 4 years.

 Social Value was a relatively new term when I started but has grown in significance, bringing its challenges along the way.
-I look forward to continuing to drive Social Value.”
+I look forward to continuing to drive Social Sustainability.”